pantheon-systems/documentation/source/content/guides/wordpress-configurations/08-installing-updating-from-third-party-sources.md

 integration: [plugins]
 tags: [code, plugins]
 reviewed: "2024-10-16"
+showtoc: true
 permalink: docs/guides/wordpress-configurations/installing-updating-from-third-party-sources
 ---

-This section provides guidance on how to manage plugins that use third-party sources beyond the WordPress plugin resources.
+This section provides guidance on how to manage plugins that use third-party sources beyond the WordPress plugin repository.
 Such places include GitHub, Bitbucket, GitLab or self-hosted sources.

 <Alert title="Note" type="info" >